A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Applications

 \subsubsection{Instances}

-For our tests, we were supplied with the original instances used in~\cite{RODRIGUES2021499}.
-The number of vessels in these instances ranges from 6 to 15.
-For each such number of vessels, 10 randomly generated instances with random nominal arrival times, random cargo volumes, and random vessel lengths are available.
+For our tests, we were supplied with the original instances used in \cite{RODRIGUES2021499}.
+For each number of vessels, 10 randomly generated instances with random nominal arrival times, random cargo volumes, and random vessel lengths are available.
 The crane-related data (number of cranes, range in which they can operate, and processing rate) stay the same over all instances.
 We only use homogeneous instances, meaning that all cranes have the same processing rate.

-To generate the scenarios, the authors of~\cite{RODRIGUES2021499} used a special case of a multiple constrained budgeted uncertainty set.
+To generate the scenarios, the authors of \cite{RODRIGUES2021499} used a special case of a multiple constrained budgeted uncertainty set.
 Assume that the arrival time of a vessel~$k$ in scenario~$s$ is given by $A^s_k \in \R_{\ge 0}$, and the vector of all arrival times in scenario~$s$ is $A^s$.
 The nominal arrival times for each vessel~$k$ are given by $A_k$, the maximum allowed delay of a vessel~$k$ is $\hat A_k$, $N$ is the total number of vessels and $V=\{1,\dots,N\}$ is the set of vessels.
 The set of vessels is split into three subsets of near-equal size and, in each of these subsets, at most one vessel can be delayed by either the maximum allowed delay or half of this maximum allowed delay.
 In order to define the uncertainty set formally, we first define the set~$\mathcal{D}$ of deviation vectors as

 where~$[\cdot]$ is the operator that rounds to the closest integer and $\lceil\cdot\rceil$ denotes rounding up to the next integer.
 The uncertainty set~$\mathcal{A}$ for the arrival times is then given as follows: